friends-of-presta/security-advisories/_posts/2023-05-02-scexportcustomers.md

 | 2023-04-27 | Received CVE ID |
 | 2023-05-02 | Publish this security advisory |

-## Other recommandations

-* It's recommended to delete the module if not used or contact Store Commander
-* You should restrict access to this URI pattern : modules/scexportcustomers/ to a given whitelist

 Store Commander thanks [TouchWeb](https://www.touchweb.fr) for its courtesy and its help after the vulnerability disclosure.